rosflight/rosplane/rosplane_tuning/README.md

 This ROS2 package contains tools useful for tuning the autopilot performance of ROSplane.

+We recommend using [PlotJuggler](https://github.com/facontidavide/PlotJuggler) to visualize command input and response.

 ## Signal Generator

 Signal generator is a ROS2 node that will generate step inputs, square waves, sine waves, sawtooth waves, and triangle waves to be used as command input for ROSplane.
 It has support for roll, pitch, altitude, heading, and airspeed command input.